 - Core courses or specialized electives (2 credits)—The following core courses are offered each academic year:

 - PHIL 246.
-Human Rights Philosophical Foundation (spring)
+Human Rights Philosophical Foundation (fall)

 - POLS 369.
 International Human Rights Law (fall and spring)